FAQs for Faculty

 The Accessibility Services Center asks that if you believe a student may be eligible for accommodations that you speak with them.
 They may be registered but have forgotten to request accommodations for the semester.
 If they have not already reached out to the Accessibility Services Center, your referral may encourage them to seek assistance.
 Throughout the conversation, it is important to focus on observable behaviors (e.g. running out of time on exams, difficulty keeping up with content, consistent spelling or grammatical issues on papers).
 It is the policy of the Accessibility Services Center not to reveal a student's accommodations without their permission and if asked we can only inform faculty of whether or not a student is registered for accommodations and if they have requested accommodations for the current semester.

 Yes.
 Students have the right to request their accommodations at any time during the semester.
 This means that students sometimes request to have their accommodations active mid-semester, and the accommodations are still honored.
-Unless extenuating circumstances have been communicated, the Accessibility Services Center has established a general expectation that new accommodations requests cannot be implemented starting 1 week prior to final exams.
+Unless extenuating circumstances have been communicated, the Accessibility Services Center has established a general expectation that new accommodations requests should not be implemented starting 1 week prior to final exams.

 - If a student contacts you asking for accommodations on an exam, you may provide the requested accommodations, if able.
-If a student failed to submit an exam request in the expected 5-7 day window, students are aware that access to their accommodations at that point is not guaranteed.
-If I student requests testing accommodations on the day of an exam, with no prior notice, it is not expected that faculty implement those accommodations.
+If a student failed to submit an exam request in the expected 5-7 business day window, students are aware that access to their accommodations at that point is not guaranteed.
+If a student requests testing accommodations on the day of an exam, with no prior notice, it is not expected that faculty implement those accommodations.
 That student is still eligible to request and utilize accommodations for future exams provided they are registered with the ASC and have coordinated with our office or faculty in advance.